VenkateshL1921/Two-Stage-Face-Authentication-Using-MTCNN-and-FaceNet/README.md

 Build a system that authenticates the user based on the user details and face embeddings of the user.

 ## Approach
-Building a system which is able to login the user if user is already register in system and then authenticate and grant permission/entry based on the similarity of face embedding stored in database and current face embedding.
-If user is not already registered, then redirect user to register page.
+1. Building a system which is able to login the user if user is already registered in system.
+2. Authenticate and grant permission/entry based on the similarity of face embedding stored in database and current face embedding if already registed.
+3. If user is not already registered, then redirect user to register page.
+4. Store the user details and face embeddings in database after registration.
 This is a two stage face authentication system which using MTCNN for face detection and FaceNet for extracting face embeddings.

 ## Tech stack